 The proposed bill, titled the "Florida Age Gate Act," aims to regulate the sale and advertising of nicotine products, particularly single-use nicotine dispensing devices.
 It amends several sections of Florida Statutes, including s.
 569.33, which now requires applicants for retail tobacco and nicotine product dealer permits to consent to inspections without a warrant.
-The bill also introduces stricter penalties for violations related to the sale of unapproved nicotine devices, allowing the Division of Alcoholic Beverages and Tobacco to impose administrative fines ranging from $500 to $5,000, depending on the number of violations.
-Additionally, it mandates that a portion of these fines be allocated to the Professional Regulation Trust Fund and the Department of Law Enforcement Operating Trust Fund.
+Additionally, s.
+569.35 introduces administrative and criminal penalties for violations related to the sale of unapproved nicotine devices, with fines ranging from $500 to $5,000 depending on the number of violations.
+The bill also mandates that a portion of the fines collected be allocated to the Professional Regulation Trust Fund and the Department of Law Enforcement Operating Trust Fund.

 Statutes affected: